PAST

 Traditional Mental Wellness Gatherings

 Throughout 2023, we hosted five Traditional Mental Wellness Gatherings aimed to promote mental health services, reduce stigma, and increase community member engagement in the Los Angeles County Department of Mental Health American Indian/Alaska Native UnderServed Cultural Communities.
 This project utilized traditional methods of healing such as language, prayer, spirituality, history, songs, and food to build connections and reclaim these traditions as a way to improve overall health outcomes.
-In addition, we provide a resource guide on housing, employment assistance, food and mental health resources to attendees.
+In addition, we provided a resource guide on housing, employment assistance, food and mental health resources to attendees.

 Indigenous Community Engagement Campaign